AzureAiDevs/hub/website/blog/2023-aia/2023-04-05-copilot-form-recognizer/index.md

 If you update the description, please update the description: in the frontmatter as well.
 -->

-**Learn how to use CoPilot to build an intelligent Receipt Recognition App powered by Azure Form Recognizer**
+**Learn how to use Copilot to build an intelligent Receipt Recognition App powered by Azure Form Recognizer**

 <!-- README
 The following is the intro to the post.
 It should be a short teaser for the post.